danielwilstrop/nextJSBlog/data/blog/jsarrays1.md

 # .reduce()

-The most complex methoid, with many difering use cases dependign what is passed as the callback but in our example it applies a function against an accumulator to reduce the array to single value (the sum of the array).
+The most complex method, with many difering use cases dependign what is passed as the callback but in our example it applies a function against an accumulator to reduce the array to single value (the sum of the array).

 ```js
 const numbers = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]